Gen-AI-In-Software-Development/List-Of-Units/Unit21-Data-Structures-And-Algorithms/README.md

 ## Exercises
 Ask Copilot to:
 1. Explain what is meant by "rotations after insertions and deletions" within an AVT Tree, with illustrative diagrams.
 2. Add an implementation of a delete() method to the BST class, without concern for any resulting search performance degradation.
-Do you observe anything interesting about the long-term impact of delete()'s implementation.
+Do you observe anything interesting about the long-term impact of this delete() implementation?
 3. Show the Python code for an AVLTree class, including insert(), delete(), min(), max(), is_equal(), is_identical(), and inorder_traversal() methods.
 What is different about how a BST Node is implemented vs. how an AVLTree Node is implemented?
 4. Describe a Red Black Tree, and list the properties of a correctly implemented Red Black Tree.
 5. Describe the advantages and disadvantages of a Red Black Tree vs. and AVL Tree.